NicholasHallman/gg-chart/Future Features.md

 Improvement
  - Find out how many unique strings there are in the data and store them in a set.
  - We don't calculate reasonable breaks for strings since they are categories and can't be excluded.
+ - Require that the user define the categories in the breaks array for that axis.
+If the breaks array is unpopulated show the categories in alphabetical order.
- - Show all the categories on the axis in order of appearance.
-Otherwise, if the breaks array is defined use it to reference the placement on the axis.
+ - Show all the categories on the axis in order of appearance in the breaks array.

 ## Dates (1)